MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-for-and-delete-messages-in-your-organization.md

 > [!NOTE]
 > As previously stated, items from Microsoft Teams that are returned by Content search are not deleted when you run the the **New-ComplianceSearchAction -Purge** command.

-To run the following commands to delete messages, be sure that you're [connected to Security & Compliance Center PowerShell](/powershell/exchange/connect-to-scc-powershell).
+To run the following commands to delete messages, be sure that you're [connected to Security & Compliance PowerShell](/powershell/exchange/connect-to-scc-powershell).

 ### Soft-delete messages